 Because of this, it is essential to have your geriatric dog or cat checked out twice a year by your family veterinarian.
 We are here to help.
 This should be done during the recommended annual vaccination consultation and then every six months.
 Depending on the possible problems or concerns, the attending veterinarian will recommend treatment, management or possible tests to obtain more information on what might be going wrong.
 Regular geriatric screening might also detect preventable problems.

 - Affordable blood tests

 - Premium & Super Premium pet nutritional advice

 Screening blood tests and radiography are not only selected to pick up current conditions, but also early disease.
 The outcome of these tests will help us to give you the best possible advice to aid in a longer, happier, better quality life for your pet.
-In older pets, joint radiography and the geriatric dental scale procedure should be done in combination with the screening blood tests to, in addition to picking up problems, give us a better understanding of how your pet will react to tranquilisation and anaesthesia.
+In older pets, joint radiography and the geriatric dental scale procedure should be done in combination with the screening blood tests to give us a better understanding of how your pet will react to tranquilisation and anaesthesia, in addition to picking up problems.
 The necessity and pricing will be discussed by the attending veterinarian during the consultation.

 Pets are solely at the mercy of their owners.
 Along with the joy of pet ownership comes the responsibility of pet ownership.
 Your pet depends on you to make the decisions that will ultimately determine how long and what quality life he or she will have.